MangelMaxime/FAKE.Intro/slides/index.md

 - For F# Type Providers you need a couple of helper files
 - It was painful to keep these up-to-date
-- Reference F# Type Provider files in `paket.dependencies`:
+- Reference Type Provider files in `paket.dependencies`:

     github fsprojects/FSharp.TypeProviders.StarterPack src/ProvidedTypes.fsi